-To extract the drivers from the Elxflash Offline kit for Windows, perform these steps:
+To extract the drivers from the Elxflash Offline kit for Windows, perform the following steps:

 - In GUI mode, perform the following steps:

 - a.
 Run the installer.

 - b.
-From the Installation Options screen, select Extract All Drivers, and deselect Install elxApp_Drivers (64-bit).
+From the Installation Options screen, select Extract All Drivers, and deselect Install elxApp\Drivers (64-bit).

 - c.
 Click Install to continue.

-- In Silent mode, from the command line, type the following command:
+- In silent mode, from the command line, type the following command:

+'''

 start/wait SetupElxAll-x64.exe/q2 extract=2

+'''